erikkroes/erikkroes-nl/src/blog/the-universal-focus-state.md

 }
 ```

 First we select the focus state with `:focus`.
 We add a double outline that's black with `outline: .375rem double black;`.
 This is the "inner" and "outer" outline.
-You can read more about this outline-style on MDN: https://developer.mozilla.org/en-US/docs/Web/CSS/outline-style.
+[You can read more about this outline-style on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/outline-style).
 But we want a white outline in there as well.
 We can add that with a `box-shadow`: `box-shadow: 0 0 0 .25rem white;`.
 And to make everything pretty, you can even add a `border-radius`: `border-radius: .125rem;`.
 Pretty right?

 ![A bit of text with a link in view.
 The text is light on a dark background.
 The link is surrounded by a black, white and then black outline.
 But you only see white. ](</assets/media/Screenshot 2022-11-18 at 08.12.17.png>)